 Description of State Child Access Prevention Laws

-Child access prevention laws take a variety of forms.
-The strongest laws impose criminal liability when a minor gains access to a negligently stored firearm.
-The weakest merely prohibit persons from directly providing a firearm to a minor.
+CAP laws take a variety of forms.
+The strongest laws impose criminal liability when a minor gains access to a negligently stored firearm (California).
+The weakest merely prohibit certain persons, such as parents or guardians, from directly providing a firearm to a minor (Utah).
 There is a wide range of laws that fall somewhere between these extremes, including laws that impose criminal liability for negligently stored firearms, but only where the child uses the firearm and causes death or serious injury.
 Weaker laws impose penalties only in the event of reckless, knowing or intentional conduct by the adult.
-States also differ on the definition of “minor” for purposes of preventing access to firearms by children.
+State CAP laws also differ on the definition of “minor.”

-1. Laws Imposing Criminal Liability when a Child Gains Access as a Result of Negligent Storage of a Firearm: Fourteen states and the District of Columbia, have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
+Fourteen states and the District of Columbia have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
 Typically, these laws apply whenever the person “knows or reasonably should know” that a child is likely to gain access to the firearm.

 State Laws Based on Negligent Storage

 There are a number of variations in these types of laws, including whether the child must use the firearm, and whether the firearm must be loaded.
 The most significant variations are described below:

 States Imposing Criminal Liability for Allowing a Child to Gain Access